julieta-salvado-globant/property-merge/README.md

 * Run the Stream Processing Application via
 `com.expedia.content.systems.property.merge.StreamProcessingApp`

-* This processor includes a print stage, but you can also create a consumer to get the merging result.
+* This processing application includes a print stage, but you can also create a consumer to get the merged result.
     1. Create a topic for "final-results"
     2. Create a consumer via command line using: `bin\windows\kafka-console-consumer.bat --bootstrap-server localhost:9092 --topic final-results --property print.key=true --property key.separator="-" --from-beginning`

 ## Second version
-A more complex example can be found with the name `StreamProcessorForIncomingStringJson`.
-As the previous processor, it waits for changes in three topics but works with json values.
+A more complex example can be found with the name `StreamProcessingAppForIncomingStringJson`.
+As the previous processing app, it waits for changes in three topics but works with json values.
 When a change appears in one of these topics, the updated key-value pair will trigger the processor activity.
-The key will be used to find the pairing key-value pair at the other two topics (they are KTable so they work as changelogs) and the updated value will be merge with the values in the not-updated topics.
+The key will be used to find the pairing key-value pair at the other two topics (they are KTable so they work as updates in a database) and the updated value will be merge with the values in the not-updated topics.
 The result will be streamed to a new topic.

 ### How to see it working?